asushares/core/README.md

 # ASU SHARES Core Common Libraries and Utilities

 The NPM package provides common shared libraries and utilities functions for writting applications integrated with the [ASU SHARES](https://www.asushares.com) stack.

-## CLI Usage

-`npm i -g @asushares/core` to install globally your existing NodeJS environment.

-`asushares version` for CLI utility version information `asushares --help` for subcommand documentation and examples
+It can be used in both backend applications such as Node and Express, as well as frondend applications such as Angular and React.

 ## Project Integration